mongodb/specifications/source/crud/crud.rst

   However, it might be that a driver needs to expose read concern to a user per operation for various reasons.
 As noted before, it is permitted to specify this, along with other driver-specific options, in some alternative way.

 Q: Where is write concern?
   Write concern is about indicating how writes are acknowledged.
 Since all operations defined in this specification are performed on a collection, it's uncommon that two different write operations on the same collection would use a different write concern, potentially causing mismatched and out-of-sync data.
 As such, the most natural place to indicate write concern is on the client, the database, or the collection itself and not the operations within it.

   However, it might be that a driver needs to expose write concern to a user per operation for various reasons.
 As noted before, it is permitted to specify this, along with other driver-specific options, in some alternative way.

 Q: How do I throttle unacknowledged writes now that write concern is longer defined on a per operation basis?
   Some users used to throttle unacknowledged writes by using a write concern every X number of operations.
 The proper way to handle this on >= 2.6 servers is to use the bulk write API.
 Users working with servers < 2.6 should manually send a ``getLastError`` command every X number of operations if the driver does not support write concerns per operation.

 Q: What is the logic for adding "One" or "Many" into the method and model names?
   If the maximum number of documents affected can only be one, we added "One" into the name.
 This makes it explicit that the maximum number of documents that could be affected is one vs. infinite.

   In addition, the current API exposed by all our drivers has the default value for "one" or "many" set differently for update and delete.
 This generally causes some issues for new developers and is a minor annoyance for existing developers.
 The safest way to combat this without introducing discrepencies between drivers/driver versions or breaking backwards compatibility was to use multiple methods, each signifying the number of documents that could be affected.

 Q: Speaking of "One", where is ``findOne``?
   If your driver wishes to offer a ``findOne`` method, that is perfectly fine.
 If you choose to implement ``findOne``, please keep to the naming conventions followed by the ``FindOptions`` and keep in mind that certain things don't make sense like limit (which should be -1), tailable, awaitData, etc...

 Q: What considerations have been taken for the eventual merging of query and the aggregation framework?
   In the future, it is probable that a new query engine (QE) will look very much like the aggregation framework.
 Given this assumption, we know that both ``find`` and ``aggregate`` will be renderable in QE, each maintaining their ordering guarantees for full backwards compatibility.

   Hence, the only real concern is how to initiate a query using QE.
 While ``find`` is preferable, it would be a backwards breaking change.
 It might be decided that ``find`` is what should be used, and all drivers will release major revisions with this backwards breaking change.
 Alternatively, it might be decided that another initiator would be used.

 Q: Didn't we just build a bulk API?
   Yes, most drivers did just build out a bulk API (fluent-bulk-api).
 While unfortunate, we felt it better to have the bulk api be consistent with the rest of the methods in the CRUD family of operations.
 However, the fluent-bulk-api is still able to be used as this change is non-backwards breaking.
 Any driver which implemented the fluent bulk API should deprecate it and drivers that have not built it should not do so.

 Q: What about explain?
   Explain has been determined to be not a normal use-case for a driver.
 We'd like users to use the shell for this purpose.
 However, explain is still possible from a driver.
 For find, it can be passed as a modifier.
 Aggregate can be run using a runCommand method passing the explain option.
 In addition, server 3.0 offers an explain command that can be run using a runCommand method.

+Q: Where did modifiers go in FindOptions?
+  MongoDB 3.2 introduced the find command.
+As opposed to using the general "modifiers" field any longer, each relevant option is listed explicitly.
+Some options, such as "tailable" or "singleBatch" are not listed as they are derived from other fields.
+Upgrading a driver should be a simple procedure of deprecating the "modifiers" field and introducing the new fields.
+When a collision occurs, the explicitly specified field should override the value in "modifiers".

 Changes
 =======

+* 2016-08-17: Removed modifiers from FindOptions and added in all options.
+* 2016-08-17: Reworded description of how default values are handled and when to send certain options.
 * 2016-08-05: Added in collation option.
 * 2015-11-05: Typos in comments about bypassDocumentValidation
 * 2015-10-16: Added maxAwaitTimeMS to FindOptions.